• Skip to Content

 L40 SOC 3212 The Social Construction of Race

-Examination of race, ethnicity and racism from a sociological perspective to understand race as a socially constructed phenomenon manifested in a wide range of social institutions.
-The course focuses on how race and racism impact contemporary social problems and public policy issues including immigration, affirmative action, education, media representation and work.
-Application of sociological analysis to understand current race-related events.
-This course has no specific prerequisites but completion of an introductory course in sociology is recommended before enrollment.
+This course examines race, ethnicity, and racism from a sociological perspective to understand race as a socially-constructed phenomenon manifested in a wide range of social institutions.
+The course focuses on how race and racism impact contemporary social problems and public policy issues including immigration, affirmative action, education, media representation, and work.
+Students will learn to apply sociological analysis to understand current race-related events.
+This course has no specific prerequisites, but completion of an introductory Sociology course is recommended prior to enrollment.

 Credit 3 units.
 A&S IQ: SSC, SC, SD Arch: SSC Art: SSC BU: BA EN: S